Skip to content

 • Generic website analytics, when present, are limited to traffic and performance measurement and are not tied to product accounts because no product accounts exist.

-• Snapshot semantics: the phrase reflects the vault state at export time rather than acting as live sync.
+• Snapshot semantics: the backup reflects the vault state at export time rather than acting as live sync.

 • Header format: `peach:v2:entries=247:zstd:aes256gcm:argon2id`.

-• Payload: compressed encrypted vault blocks encoded into a fixed CJK character alphabet.
+• Payload: compressed encrypted vault blocks encoded into the PeachScript private-use range.

-• Integrity: authenticated decryption rejects tampered or truncated phrases.
+• Integrity: authenticated decryption rejects tampered or truncated backups.

 Peach Sync protocol

 Sync is peer-to-peer on the local network.
-Devices pair once, authenticate directly, and exchange encrypted vault deltas without relaying through a third-party service.
+New devices are introduced through Chirp — an ultrasonic audio handshake — and after that, paired devices authenticate each other with Noise XX on every connection and exchange encrypted vault deltas without relaying through a third-party service.

-• If no peer is present, nothing leaves the device.
+• If no paired peer is reachable, nothing leaves the device.

 Threat model